-Leaked drafts of the other ideas on the finance minister and emergency budget were met with fierce derision in German media, which loathe any EU project that could transfer German taxpayer money to poorer member states.
+Leaked drafts of these ideas were met with fierce derision in German media, which loathe any EU project that might transfer German taxpayer money to poorer member states.

 The climbdown will be a blow to Macron who has made reforming the eurozone, including with a proper eurozone budget, one of his top priorities.

-Macron will still make his case when the EU's heads of state, minus Britain, discuss the reform plans at next week's summit in Brussels.
+Macron will still have a chance to make his case when the EU's heads of state, minus Britain, discuss the reform plans at next week's summit in Brussels.
 The original plan was to follow this up with a decision-making summit in June.

 The commission's proposals "are clearly not the end of the story," an EU diplomat said on condition of anonymity.